GoogleCloudPlatform/marketing-analytics-jumpstart/README.md

 ## Installation Guide

-The installation of this solution requires a multi-step process.
+The installation of this solution requires a multistep process.

-Please read [Installation Guide](./infrastructure/terraform/README.md) for more information on how to deploy this solution.
+Please follow the [Installation Guide](./infrastructure/README.md) to deploy this solution.

 ## Contributing